mishraanaman/Pet-Fast-job/README.md

 The codebase follows a strict separation of concerns, ensuring that the controller, business logic, and data access layers are properly organized and decoupled.

+## How to Start the Project

+To start the project, follow these steps:

+1. Clone the repository to your local machine: git clone https://github.com/your-username/your-repo.git

+2. Navigate to the project directory: cd Pet-Fast-job

+3. Install the dependencies: npm install

+4. Create a [`.env`] file in the root directory of the project and add the necessary environment variables.
+For example: PORT=3000 SECRET_KEY="sfhvhvhfjfjjsgfgdfgdf" MONGODB_URL=mongodb://localhost:27017/mydatabase api='HxgWJhvhgGBln3lEF'

+5. Start the server: npm start

+6. You should see a message indicating that the server is running on the specified port.